AionSystem/SOVEREIGN-TRACE-PROTOCOL/concept/SOVEREIGN-TRACE-v0.2-SPEC.md

 ---

+## DUAL-SCALE DEPLOYMENT

+`[R]` The triple-time seal mechanism operates at two scales simultaneously.
+At the individual scale: a person seals a personal trace entry and the significance hunger resolves at the moment of registration — no audience required.
+At the organizational scale: an AI failure event is sealed as an immutable audit record, and the organization builds a verifiable epistemic trail — no retroactive editing possible.

+`[R]` The containment surface is identical at both scales: inside is permanent registration of what is true; outside is any mechanism that requires external validation, social metrics, or editable records.
+The stakes differ.
+The mechanism does not.

+`[S]` The organizational deployment is the commercial expression of the personal principle.
+An organization that builds honest AI audit infrastructure is doing for its epistemic record what an individual does for their personal trace: sealing what is true, permanently, without requiring an audience to make it valid.

+---

 ## CORE CLAIM

 `[?]` The hunger for recognition of significance — one of the deepest structural needs in human psychology — does not require an audience to resolve.
 It requires permanent, verifiable registration of one's exact shape in the shared map of time.